garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 * Added "Jobsheets Total" tile
 * Technicians pausing a job now creates a new allocation with the actual remaining time of the job
 * Technicians completing a paused job will remove the paused allocation
-* Technicians can now see allocated time, spent time & remaining time on their Jobsheets - [Video](https://youtu.be/B9ol7J_4dhI "Technicians Remaining Time")
+* Technicians can now see allocated time, spent time & remaining time on their Jobsheets - [Video](https://youtu.be/B9ol7J_4dhI "Technicians Remaining Time"){:target="_blank"}
 ![](media/garagehive-technician-statistics.png)
 * Requestion Worksheet has been added to the Service Financial Controller role centre
 * Added PLEO to bank statement Imports